 Harrison, John R. "What Rough Beast?: Yeats, Nietzsche and Historical Rhetoric in 'The Second Coming'."
 Papers on Language and Literature 31, 4 (Fall 1995) [sub ser, highbeam].

 Jeffares, Norman A. "The Byzantine Poems of W.B.
 Yeats."
 On "Sailing to Byzantium," "Byzantium," manuscripts.
 The Review of English Studies 22, 85 (Jan.
 1946) pp 44-52 [preview or purchase, jstor].

 Kermode, Frank.
 "The Anglo-Irish Hyphen."
 Kermode reflects on a passage in Edward Said's Culture and Imperialism (1993) on "Yeats and Decolonization."
 Hopkins Review Winter 2008 [substantial extract, muse].

 McKinsey, Martin.
 "Classicism and Colonial Retrenchment in W. B. Yeats's 'No Second Troy.'"
-Twentieth Century Literature 48 (Summer 2002) [first page only, blurred, jstor].
+Twentieth Century Literature 48 (Summer 2002) [free at jstor].

 Pocock, Stephanie J. "Artistic Liminality: Yeats's Cathleen ni Houlihan and Purgatory."
 New Hibernia Review 12, (3 Autumn 2008) pp 99-117 [substantial extract, muse].

 "The Life and Works of William Butler Yeats."
+An online exhibition, a bit frustrating to maneuver, which makes available an extensive collection of documents related to Yeats.
 The National Library of Ireland.
-An online exhibition which makes available an extensive collection of Yeats documents, and other holdings on Irish literature, history, and culture.

 Yeats Society Sligo.
 Includes a selection of Yeats's poetry and commentary.